The Tektronix 4052 System

 4052 Programs

-• Draw - This program uses the 4952 joystick for the 4052 and a POINTER statement to draw lines.
+Draw - This program uses the 4952 joystick for the 4052 and a POINTER statement to draw lines.
 The graphic pointer is moved to a point then one presses any key but Z then that sets the initial point, then the pointer is moved to another location and by pressing any key but Z will draw a line from the initial point to that point.
 This program can be used to draw images using the pointer.
 Now about the Z key, when you press Z at a new point, then it will move the initial point to the new position without drawing a line.
 Basically when you draw lines using other keys, the final point becomes the new initial point for the next line to be drawn.
 Z simply moves the initial point without drawing a line.
-I managed to draw a picture of TEK using this program and a picture of this can be found at the top of this page on the left.
+I managed to draw a picture of TEK using this program as shown in the following picture.

 Back to Top